 Q: How do I receive my certificate(s) if I buy directly [without Crypto currency]?

 A: We will purchase the Certified NFT for you and store this offline.
 We will send you the confirmation and hard copy.
 After we receive payment, which will be confirmed by e-mail, you will receive a scanned certificate copy by e-mail within three to five days, and a hard copy by regular mail to the address you provided.
-Your certificate will electronically stored in a secure, off-line electronic database.
+Your NFT certificate will be electronically stored in a secure, off-line crypto wallet.

 Q: Where is my certificate - hectare located?

 A: We will produce a detailed and numbered grid for each site location, an offer you to choose your plot by yourself, or if you decline to choose, ES will allocate one to you.